h-asano/m2scorer/README.md

   --max_unchanged_words N     -  Maximum unchanged words when extracting edits.
 Default = 2.
   --ignore_whitespace_casing  -  Ignore edits that only affect whitespace and casing.
 Default no.
   --beta                      -  Set the ratio of recall importance against precision.
 Default = 0.5.
   --parallel N                -  The maximum number of concurrently running jobs.
-Default = 1" --sentnece_level            -  Print sentence-level scores, not a corpus-level score."
+Default = 1 --sentnece_level            -  Print sentence-level scores, not a corpus-level score.
 ```
 #### 2.1 System output format
 The sentences should be in tokenized plain text, sentence-per-line